ILobzhanidze/mingrelian/index.md

 ### Acknowledgements

-This work was supported by Shota Rustaveli National Science Foundation of Georgian (SRNSFG) [FR-21-993-3, Annotated Corpus of Megrelian Language with Sketch Grammar and Online Dictionary].
-All ideas expressed herewith are those of the author and not represent the opinion of the Foundation itself.
+This work is supported by the Shota Rustaveli National Science Foundation of Georgian (SRNSFG) [FR-21-993-3, Annotated Corpus of Megrelian Language with Sketch Grammar and Online Dictionary].
+All ideas expressed herewith are those of the authors and not represent the opinion of the Foundation itself.

 ### Support or Contact